mikolajkania/mikolajkania.github.io/_posts/2017-03-30-extract-entities-with-solr-text-tagger.md

 **These mapping reduces memory usage, but increases CPU cost** of lookups.
 As the memory is main problem with Solr/ Lucene, it's a cost we can afford.

-The last question to answer in this section is **how the extraction algorithm works** with this FST representation.
+The last question to answer in this section is **how the recognition algorithm works** with this FST representation.
 Let's say we are quering a phrase *new york times* - there is a hit for *new* as there are multiple city names starting that way.
 Then the second token in taken into consideration, and still there is a hit in directory (*new york*), but *york* alone is also marked as a takeoff for a new entity.
 The next steps would be checking *new york times* and *york times*, which in both cases mean end of lookup. *Times* is also a dead end, so we finish with entities *york* & *new york* unless overlapping is enabled.
 The path for such result is as follow:
 {% highlight text %}new
 new york
 york